A line of colourful box files on a shelf.

 3. For Postgraduate positions, candidates, electors, proposers, and seconders must be postgraduate students.

-4. For Sabbatical positions, candidates must be eligible to be a charity trustee under the Charities and Trustee Investment (Scotland) Act 2005.
+4. For Executive Officer positions, candidates must be eligible to be a charity trustee under the Charities and Trustee Investment (Scotland) Act 2005.

-5. For non-sabbatical positions, candidates must be fully matriculated students fr the upcoming term of office.
+5. For non-executive officer positions, candidates must be fully matriculated students for the upcoming term of office.

 6. No person is eligible to be a candidate if they:

-1. Are not in good standing with the Association and the University.
+1. Are not in good standing with the Association and/or the University.

 2. Have been disqualified from any previous Association election.

-3. Are deemed unfit to serve by a Basis Disclosure Scotland background check.
+3. Are deemed unfit to serve by a Basic Disclosure Scotland background check.

 7. No person shall stand for election for more than one position in the same election.

-8. No person may hold any sabbatical office for more than two years in total.
+8. No person may hold any full-time or part-time executive office for more than two years in total.

-9. No person may hold any single elected position on the SRC for more than two consecutive years.
+9. No person may hold any single elected association representative officer role for more than two consecutive years.

 6. Nominations